Blue Earth County Subcontractor Notice of Furnishing Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Blue Earth County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Blue Earth County that you need to transfer you would only need to order our forms once for all of your properties in Blue Earth County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Blue Earth County you only need to order once.

 What notice must a subcontractor give to protect lien rights in Minnesota?